 Special infected force survivors to cooperate and share.
 A survivor with 80 health wouldn’t think twice about giving their only first aid kit to an ally.
 That's the key: Keeping the group alive is the best way for players to ensure their own survival.
 It’s a rare case of developers forcing selflessness as a foundational element of gameplay and players accepting it.

 All this AI randomness is thanks to Left 4 Dead’s most impressive innovation, the Director.
 The Director is a backdoor entity constantly keeping tabs on how you’re doing.
-It monitors the perceived intensity of an encounter by calculating the damage players are taking in relation to the number of infected they’re killing.
+It monitors the perceived intensity of an encounter by calculating the damage players take concerning the number of infected they’re killing.
 If you’re dominating, you’ll get more horde encounters and pain pills.
 If you’re struggling, the director sends you fewer infected and more first aid kits.

 The Peak cycle occurs when you’ve alerted the horde.
 The director stops spawning additional zombies so you can roll straight into Relax mode.
 This final mode gives survivors less than a minute to heal, reload, and move to the next area undisturbed.
 Then the cycle starts again.

 Like the special infected, each of the Directors modes has its own sound cue.
-There’s even a special cue for when a horde appears out of nowhere.
+There’s even a special cue for a horde appearing out of nowhere.
 If you're aware of intensity, modes, and Tank spawn points, you can almost predict the Director’s moves.
-When you kill the last infected, it’s time to heal and move as fast as you possibly can.
+When you kill the last infected, it’s time to heal and move as fast as possible.

 While predicting the Director is some serious metagaming, it’s interesting to peel back the curtain and see the man behind the curtain.
 Of course, predicting the horde isn’t easy, and the Director may throw you for a loop now and then.